Politics, Philosophy and Economics - A2010

 The English measures outlined above must be completed within 3 years prior to the Monash course commencement date (other time limitations may apply as outlined in the Admission to Coursework Courses and Units Procedure).
 If you have completed several measures of English proficiency over a period of time, the highest valid measure will be accepted.

-Monash University reserve the right to ask students to complete an English proficiency test to meet English course requirements upon request.
+Monash University reserve the right to ask students to complete an English test to meet English course requirements upon request.

 Further information can be located at English language requirements.

-All Monash University undergraduate courses require you to have previously studied and achieved required Australian level standards in certain specific subject known as prerequisite subjects.
+All Monash University undergraduate courses require you to have previously studied and achieved required Australian level standards in specific subject known as prerequisite subjects.

 You must satisfy the following prerequisite subject requirements for this course: